statebox/aragon-nest-grants-program/grants/Statebox/proposal.md

 - **Typedefs** To describe, in a PL independent way, the types on "wires" we developed an alternative to protocol buffers, this project can be seen on github.com/typedefs

-- **Studio** Our "process modeling IDE" is under heavy developement and not suitable for the general developer audience, but it can be browsed here https://statebox-studio-test.netlify.com
+- **Studio** Our "process modelling IDE" is under development and not yet suitable for outside developers, but in any case, it can be browsed here https://statebox-studio-test.netlify.com

-- **Team** We are probably be only company in the world that employs 7 Idris programmers!
-See https://statebox.org/team for team background
+- **Team** We are probably be only company in the world that employs 7 Idris programmers! see [`team.md`](https://github.com/statebox/aragon-nest-grants-program/blob/master/grants/Statebox/team.md)

-- **Burn**: We are relatively lean, burning about 25k/month for 10+ people; it's hard to say upfront what percentage of this would be allotted to this Aragon project.
+- **Burn**: About 25k/month for 10+ people; hard to say upfront what percentage of this would be allotted to this Aragon project.

 - **Legal Structure**: Currently the software is developed by the for-profit company  https://statebox.io (wih me being the sole investor).
 We also setup a Dutch not-for-profit foundation https://statebox.nl that is supposed to take over ownership etc, to ensure the project persists in the long term.